Nachiketa84/Xcast_Example/README.md

 # XCast_Examples
-Notebooks based on XCast packages for Seasonal and Sub-seasonal forecasts
+Notebooks based on XCast packages (https://xcast-lib.github.io/) for Seasonal forecasts

 **Model_evaluation.ipynb**:This notebook is for an example of how to use XCast for individual GCM evaluaiton